What is the vulva?

 What are the clinical features of an itchy vulva?

-When assessing the cause, it’s important to determine the precise location of the symptoms.
+When assessing the cause, it’s essential to determine the precise location of the symptoms.
 Itch often only affects one anatomic part of the vulva:

-- Convex areas and thighs: irritant contact dermatitis due to urinary incontinence (symmetrical) or rarely, allergic contact dermatitis (asymmetrical)
+- Convex areas and thighs: irritant contact dermatitis due to urinary incontinence (usually symmetrical incontinence-associated dermatitis) or rarely, allergic contact dermatitis (asymmetrical)

 - Flexures: seborrhoeic dermatitis, nonspecific or candida intertrigo